wozo/Leaflet-Maps-Marker/readme.txt

 == Upgrade Notice ==
 = v3.5 =
- - see http://www.mapsmarker.com/v3.5 for more details
+security hardening for APIs, option to disable global admin notices - see http://www.mapsmarker.com/v3.5 for more details

 == Changelog ==
 [blog post with details about v3.5](http://www.mapsmarker.com/v3.5)